fusionfabric/open-api-standard/Collections_and_Pagination.md

 -    `limit` is the maximum number of items returned
 -    `offset`is the starting point of items returned
 -    `itemCount` is the  number of items returned
--    `totalCount` is thetotal number of items
+-    `totalCount` is the total number of items

 The `_meta` object can be extended to include any relevant metadata as required e.g. computation time etc.